Nsustain/nsustain.com/README.md

 Go help the environment, write codes, or whatever your heart desires.

-All we need is your ideas and your love for the e***n***vironment & ***sustain***ability.
+All we need is your love for the e***n***vironment & ***sustain***ability.

 <br>